Monsieur Klein: Plot

 Paris, January 1942.
-France is occupied by the Nazis.
+France is occupied by the Germans.
 Robert Klein, apparently apolitical and amoral, is a well-to-do art dealer, Roman Catholic and Alsatian by birth, who takes advantage of French Jews who need to sell artworks to raise cash to leave the country.

 One day, the local Jewish newspaper, addressed to him, is delivered to his home.
 He learns that another Robert Klein who has been living in Paris, a Jew sought by police, has had his own mail forwarded to him in an apparent attempt to destroy his social reputation and make him a target of official anti-Semitism.
 He reports this to the police, who remain suspicious he may be reporting this scheme to disguise his own true identity.

 His own investigations lead him in contradictory directions, to Klein who lives in a slum while having an affair with his concierge and to Klein who visits a palatial country estate where he has seduced an apparently Jewish married woman.

 When the art dealer cannot locate the other Klein, authorities require him to offer proof of his French non-Jewish ancestry.
-While waiting for the documentation to arrive, he struggles to track down his namesake and learn his motivation.
+While waiting for the documentation to arrive, he struggles to track down his namesake and learn his motivation, even breaking off an opportunity to flee the country in order to investigate further.
 Before he can resolve the situation by either means, he is caught up in the July 1942 roundup of Parisian Jews.
+As he is hustled into a dark tunnel, his lawyer arrives with complete proof of his non-Jewish ancestry.
+Klein blankly ignores the lawyer's pleas and continues into the tunnel.

-The film offers no clear resolution of its contradictory evidence and blind alleys.
+The film offers no clear resolution of its contradictory evidence and dead ends.
 It ends as he is reunited with Jews who once were his clients as they board boxcars for Auschwitz.